vEnhance/1802/r09.typ

 As I promised pretty much nothing happens these lectures and all you need to do is do everything componentwise.
-There's only one additional theorem you should remember that was introduced in lecture:
+There's only one additional theorem you need:

 #theorem[Arc length][
   $ L = integral_("start time")^("stop time") ||bf(v)(t)|| dif t. $